cse110-sp23-group16/cse110-sp23-group16/admin/team.md

 **Team Value** <br>
 Our team values:
-- Communiation: we aim for every team member to commute clearly and be respectful to each other.
+- Communication: we aim for every team member to communicate clearly and be respectful to each other.
 - Collaboration: we will be willing to help each other to achieve team's goals.
 - Trust: we are building a team where we can trust each other to do their jobs and with integrity.
 - Accountability: each team member would take ownership of their responsibilities and be accountable for their actions and decisions.
 This includes admitting mistakes and taking steps to correct them.
-- Open-mindedness: we want to be able to give constructive feedbacks, be opened to other's opinion, and learn from our mistakes.
+- Open-mindedness: we want to be able to give constructive feedback, be open to other's opinion, and learn from our mistakes.

 ## Roster